morpho-org/morpho-blue/README.md

 ## Licences

 The primary license for Morpho Blue is the Business Source License 1.1 (`BUSL-1.1`), see [`LICENSE`](./LICENSE).
-However, some files are dual licensed under `GPL-2.0-or-later`.

-All files in the following folders can also be licensed under `GPL-2.0-or-later` (as indicated in their SPDX headers):
+However, all files in the following folders can also be licensed under `GPL-2.0-or-later` (as indicated in their SPDX headers):
 - `src/interfaces`, see [`src/interfaces/LICENSE`](./src/interfaces/LICENSE)
 - `src/libraries`, see [`src/libraries/LICENSE`](./src/libraries/LICENSE)
 - `src/mocks`, see [`src/mocks/LICENSE`](./src/mocks/LICENSE)